att-circ-contrl/TriadDrive/README.md

 * `renders` -- Screenshots of CAD views of various mechanical assemblies.

+## Specific Designs

+The lineage of Triad drive variants is as follows:

+* `drive-kevin` -- This is the initial Triad drive designed by Kevin for the Womelsdorf lab.
+There were two variants: the "old" variant had a 45mm long channel and the "new" variant had a 55mm long channel.

+* `drive-v2b` -- This is a long-reach drive design intended for widely-spaced Atlas probes.
+This design is obsolete but the "body" part and "rod" parts are used by subsequent designs.

+* `drive-v2c` -- This is a short-reach design originally intended to mount Atlas probes in a widely-spaced pattern.
+This design is obsolete.

+* `drive-close-short` -- This is a short-reach design with closely-spaced probe sites.
+This drive is in service (with Kevin-style clips; the M0.5 screw-mount arms are obsolete).
+This can hold tungsten probes, NeuroNexus probes, and Diagnostic BioChip probes (but not Atlas probes).

+* `drive-close-long` -- This is a long-reach drive with closely-spaced probe sites.
+This drive is in service.
+It is intended to hold Atlas probes using the same "rod" scheme as the "v2b" drive.

+Relevant auxiliary components are as follows:

+* `aux-probes` -- This folder contains CAD models of probes and CAD models of printable components for making mechanical mock-ups of probes.

+* `aux-clips` -- This folder contains CAD models of clips used to hold probes and guide tubes.
+Some are compatible with Kevin-style clip mounts, while others are intended for different mounting methods.

+* `aux-hflex-mounts` -- This folder contains cable mounts that replace the mounting clip of the Triad drive, and that hold up to three "heavy flex" analog signal cables.
+The "wide" variant mates with the wider body used by the "v2b" drive, and the "narrow" variant mates with stock drive bodies.

+* `aux-dbc-mounts` -- This folder contains cable mounts that replace the mounting clip of a narrow-body (stock) Triad drive, and that hold up to three Diagnostic BioChip probe boards with room for ZIF clips to attach.

 ## Remarks

 * I've been repeatedly reassured that the Womelsdorf Lab owns all of the IP